lmigueel/BioNetComp/README.md

 # Python library usage

-ppinet generates a folder in currently folder with output_folder name.
+BioNetComp generates a folder in currently folder with output_folder name.

 To use as a Python library